Resources for Churches

 - Litany & Hymn

-Mission Support Plan
+Misson Support Plan

 As your congregation prepares a budget for 2023, please share with us your Mission Support Intent amount for the Oregon Synod.

-How many voting members do you elect?
+How many voting members can your congregation elect?

 1) Adult members who are persons of color or whose primary language is other than English.